Chandana702/INI8Labs/README.md

 # INI8Labs

-This project is built using JDBC, Servlet and JSP.
+This project is built using Java, JDBC, Servlet and JSP as backend and HTML, CSS and JavaScript as frontend.
+According to the requirements given, I have performed CRUD operations on User table.

 System Requirements
 1. Eclipse Enterprise Edition